opensciencegrid/user-school-2019/docs/materials/day4/part1-ex3-blast-split.md

         arguments = $(inputfile)

+4. Add the `$(inputfile)` to the tranfer_input_files line

+        transfer_finput_files = ... , $(inputfile)

-4. Update the memory and disk requests, since the new input file is larger and will also produce larger output.
+5. Update the memory and disk requests, since the new input file is larger and will also produce larger output.
 It may be best to overestimate to something like 1 GB for each.
 (After completing this test, you'll be able to update them to a more accurate value.)

 ### Modify the wrapper file